Inventory1

 8. You’ll also want whoever is in charge to sign the footer and record the End date.

 Once you finalize all values on the inventory count sheet, you can return to your master stock list and adjust your records according to the Counted Qty from the sheets.
-This will ensure that your records align with your actual inventory levels.
+This will ensure that your records align with your actual inventory levels, as well as the inventory levels stored in your warehouse management software system.

 inFlow simplifies inventory count sheets when it counts